Georges Marchais: Political career

 In 1984, after President Mitterrand renounced the left's Common Programme and the electoral sanction in the European Parliament election (only 11% of votes) the PCF's ministers resigned from the cabinet.
 An electoral decline ensued and Marchais faced internal dissent from figures such as Pierre Juquin, Claude Poperen and former ministers as Charles Fiterman.
 Indeed, some party members, notably among the locally elected, accused him of leading a suicidal strategy.
 He accused them of plotting with Mitterrand in order to dissolve the PCF in Social Democracy.
 He let André Lajoinie, leader of the Communist group in the French National Assembly, represent the party in the 1988 presidential election.
 He was reserved about perestroika.
 Unlike the Italian Communists, he refused to change the name of the French party after the collapse of the Soviet bloc.

-In 1994, at the 28th Congress of the PCF, he ceded his place as General Secretary to Robert Hue, although he maintained his titular role as a member of the Politburo - now significantly renamed the National Office.
+In 1994, at the 28th Congress of the PCF, he ceded his place as General Secretary to Robert Hue, although he maintained his titular role as a member of the Politburo, which was now significantly renamed the National Office.
 The same year, he became President of the PCF Comité pour la défense des libertés et droits de l'homme en France et dans le monde ("Committee for the defense of human liberties and rights in France and throughout the world").
 He criticized the renovation of the party under his successor.
 He died in 1997.